-* Variety of carrels, large tables, and comfortable couches throughout the libraries on all levels
+* Variety of carrels, large tables, and comfortable seating throughout the libraries

 * Wireless throughout